joaocarvalhoopen/Odin---Manipulating-the-keyboard-input-and-output-in-Linux/README.md

 ## Original code
 This program is a modified port of the program <br>
 <br>
-actkbd - A keyboard shortcut daemon [http://users.softlab.ntua.gr/~thkala/projects/actkbd/actkbd.html](http://users.softlab.ntua.gr/~thkala/projects/actkbd/actkbd.html) <br>
+actkbd - A keyboard shortcut daemon <br>
+[http://users.softlab.ntua.gr/~thkala/projects/actkbd/actkbd.html](http://users.softlab.ntua.gr/~thkala/projects/actkbd/actkbd.html) <br>
 <br>
 And has the same license as the original code.